 In the most ideal situation, all resources are working during each bus cycle.
-The receiver must still acknowledge every sequence received.
+The receiver still has to acknowledge every sequence received.
 Only when SequenceAck has been changed and checked by the transmitter is the sequence considered as having been transferred successfully.

-3.2.5.2 Configuration
+9.12.5.2 Configuration

 The Forward function must only be enabled for the input direction.
+2 additional configuration registers are available for doing so.
 Flatstream modules have been optimized in such a way that they support this function.
 In the output direction, the Forward function can be used as soon as the size of OutputMTU is specified.